Global FeliCa iPhone, FeliCa Pixel, Super Suica and all that

 NFC certification and global FeliCa smartphones are taking care of the hardware side, but NFC transit payments interoperability isn’t there because there hasn’t been a roadmap.
 Super Suica is the first step to create one.
 Japanese transit cards have been compatible with each other for transit and e-money since 2013 but important pieces are missing: commuter passes and point systems are still chained to local transit cards and have to be managed locally.
 You can travel with Apple Pay Suica anywhere, but you can’t add a commuter plan for an area outside of the Suica transit network.

-Because of the costs associated with maintaining local data and account management it’s very difficult and expensive for large transit companies to host systems on mobile digital wallets.
+Because of the costs associated with maintaining local data and account management it’s difficult and expensive for large transit companies to host systems on mobile digital wallets.
 Nobody outside of JR East has managed to do it.
 It’s expensive for smaller local transit companies to issue smartcards and impossible to host them on mobile.
-Super Suica containers will solve these problems and greatly reduce costs not only for plastic card issuance and operation but also for hosting them on mobile digital wallet platforms.
+Super Suica containers aim to solve these problems and greatly reduce costs not only for plastic card issuance and operation but also for hosting them on mobile digital wallet platforms.

 Super Suica Containers